 Still struggling with the concept of the PMO?
 Find out why a PMO is important.

-- Getting access to information is vital.
+- Getting access to the pertinent information is vital.
 A PMO accessing a large pertinent amount of data gains a real competitive advantage.

 8. Hummingbirds Keep Their Head Positions Stable in Turbulences

 During turbulent airflow conditions created experimentally in a wind tunnel, hummingbirds exhibit stable head positions and orientation when they hover at a feeder.
 In natural settings full of highly complex background motion, hummingbirds are able to hover precisely in place by rapid coordination of vision with body position.

 The agile PMO demonstrates the same vital capability to maintain the head above water.
 Turbulences strike a project.
 Uncertainty and instability shake the course of a project.
 Conversations with colleagues, during meetings, or with executives can be difficult.
 However, the agile PMO stays confident, calm, focused on the mission.

 During the realization of an important transformation program within a market leader, a small group of executives opposed the approach that was going to endanger their personal status.
 Politics developed.
 They challenged covertly the program leader competency.
 Program leader and PMO stood very firm as an indefectible team until the opposition disappeared with the first positive results.